pca006132/PCC/syntax.md

 ```

 ## Chain
-By default, commands are stored in a stright chain towards +x direction.
+By default, commands are stored in a straight chain towards +x direction.
 (Start at 1 0 0)

-Users can start new chain, with some special properties.
-Commands in it have to indent for 1 more level.
+Users can start a new chain, with certain special properties.
+Commands in them will have to indent another level.
 ```
 #chain (x) (y) (z) [direction1] [loop]
 //or